I turn 45 on Friday.

 He looked like I just told him we were going to (cue the Nic Cage voice), ‘steal, the Declaration of Independence.

-I enter my info, press send and proceed to walk over to get
+I enter my info, press send and proceed to walk over to get my picture made.

 “Tell me where I know you from. “